Table of Contents

 Another excellent choice for the best dog shampoo is Wahl Dry Skin & Itch Relief Pet Shampoo for Dogs.

-It has a scent that smells similar to baby wipes, which many consumers enjoyed.
+Its scent smells similar to baby wipes, which many consumers enjoy.

 This shampoo is specially formulated to restore the natural oils in your pet’s skin and smooth his coat.

 It is made with oat extract to nurture and restore softness and manageability to your dog’s fur.

 It also contains shea butter, which infuses the hair with extra moisture and softness.

 All-natural ingredients mean that it has no harmful irritants, additives, or preservatives.
 Wahl products are made in the U.S.A.